nla-group/classix-matlab/demos/The_out_structure_returned_by_CLASSIX.md

 1.6773
 ```

-There are two reasons for this scaling: (i) it makes CLASSIX invariant to scaling and shifting of the data, and (ii) it makes choosing the radius parameter easier.
+There are two reasons for this scaling: (i) it makes the clustering invariant to scaling and shifting of the data, and (ii) it makes choosing the radius parameter easier.
 As 50% of the data are in the unit ball, <samp>radius=1</samp> "roughly" corresponds to grouping the data into two groups.
 (This would be exactly the case if the center of the first group would be the origin, which usually isn't the case.)

 # Learn more about CLASSIX?

 CLASSIX is a fast and memory-efficient clustering algorithm which produces explainable results.
-If you'd like to learn more about CLASSIX, here are a couple of online resources:
+If you'd like to learn more, here are a couple of online resources:

 -  arXiv paper: [Fast and explainable clustering based on sorting (arxiv.org)](https://arxiv.org/abs/2202.01456)
 -  Python code: [Fast and explainable clustering based on sorting (github.com)](https://github.com/nla-group/classix)